neurite/debian-setup/docs/1005-python.md

 The first choice for installing a package is `conda install <package>` in the activated conda environment.
 This installs the package version from the default anaconda channel.
 By the way, you can search packages in [the anaconda repo](https://anaconda.org/anaconda/repo).

-##### 2. `conda install <pkg> -c conda-forge` or a 3rd party channel
+##### 2. `conda install <pkg> -c conda-forge` or a 3rd-party channel

-If a package is not provided in the default "anaconda" channel, you may choose a second tier channel such as "conda-forge".
+If a package is not provided in the default "anaconda" channel, you may choose a second-tier channel such as "conda-forge".
 The command would be `conda install <package> -c conda-forge `.
 This would be your second choice.

 Another example is the "pytorch" channel.
 Pytorch is typically installed via `conda install pytorch -c pytorch`.